 Sitting inside the café, customers are treated to stunning views of the southern edge of Grant Park and the current public art installation Agora.
 A wavy wooden bar that mirrors the scalloped ceiling baffles, is oriented toward the park for optimal views.

 Being a tall ground floor space in a high rise, a maze of exposed pipes, drains, and conduits run along the ceiling, collecting the various infrastructure from above.
 To conceal these materials, together with additional ductwork, mechanical equipment, and sprinklers, we devised an innovative series of ceiling baffles that defines the area above the coffee bar.
 In addition, the baffles hide the utilities and provide a place to install ambient LED lighting.
 The result is a cascading ceiling plane emphasizing the high ceilings without revealing too much.

 The main inspiration for the sculptural ceiling panels was derived from nature at nearby Lake Michigan.
 Crafted to emulate the ripples in the lake water, the panels conjure feelings of being immersed in fluffy white cappuccino foam ribbons while casting a soft glow throughout the interior.

 COFFEE BAR IN THE ROUND

 The coffee bar follows the same form as the ceiling baffles on the ground plane and is clad with a textured ceramic tile, giving the bar some life while protecting the surface and maximizing resilience.
-The full kitchen with exhaust hood, was complicated by the fact that the space is surrounded by an adjacent parking structure and residential units above, so we had to find space for a scrubber, which cleans the air before it is exhausted.
+The full kitchen with an exhaust hood was complicated by the fact that the space is surrounded by an adjacent parking structure and residential units above, so we had to find space for a scrubber, which cleans the air before it is exhausted.

-DESIGN ELEMENTS, FURNITURE AND MATERIAL DETAILS
+DESIGN ELEMENTS, FURNITURE, AND MATERIAL DETAILS